 Europa Universalis 4, League of Legends, Civilization, Elder Scrolls, Fallout, Mass Effect, some puzzle/adventure games, and a bunch of other stuff along the same lines.
 Also, Twilight Imperium is my favorite board game.

 Generally speaking, I like stories that present interesting what-ifs, have really interesting characters, or both.
-Also, I'm a sucker for anything with spell casters and/or dragons.

 Music: I'm not a big music person, but I like the Decemberists and Tchaikovsky.
 Folksy stuff and classical stuff in general, but I'm not a sophisticated consumer.